FAQ Expropriation law

 When does the expropriating authority take possession of my property

 Where a proposed expropriation is approved by the local municipal council, the expropriating authority shall register a plan of expropriation within three months after granting of such approval in the proper land registry office, at which time, ownership of the land vests in the authority.
 Once the land vests in the authority and the owner has been served with a notice that the authority requires the possession of the land on a specified date, the authority shall take possession of the expropriated land at that date

-The date for taking possession of the land must be at least three months after serving of the notice of possession on the registered owners of the land to be expropriated.
+The date for taking possession of the land must be at least three months after serving the notice of possession on the registered owners of the land to be expropriated.

 If I operate a business on land that is expropriated, am I entitled to compensation?

 Yes, if you are a business owner operating as a tenant on expropriated land (and not the owner of the property), you are entitled to compensation if your business is required to shut-down due to expropriation.
 Where a business is located in an expropriated land, the authority shall pay compensation for losses resulting from the relocation or for the goodwill value of the business where it is not feasible to relocate.

 Often the loss is not determined until the businesses is in operation at a new location for at least a 6-month period;